yunhanxu/cs109-project/README.md

 Github repo link: https://github.com/yunhanxu/cs109-project

+This ReadMe has 4 sections:
+(I) GITHUB FILES, a list of all the files in our Github repo.
+(II) Screencast link
+(III) Website link
+(IV) Libraries used: a list of all the non-ordinary libraries we used.

 ------------------------------------------------------------------------------------------------------

 **I. GITHUB FILES**: below we have listed all of the files in our Github repo by file-type (iPython notebook, raw data files, other data files, miscellaneous).